aimat-lab/cluster-hyperopt-tutorial/Tutorial.md

 In the 4.
 Section we create the configuration file needed to run the hyperparameter search.
 Do not confuse this configuration file with the hyperopt_config parameter for the ```run_hyperopt(hyperopt_config=None)``` function, created in section 2.
-The config file can be split in roughly 7 parts:
+The config file can be split in roughly 8 parts:
    - **model**
    - **git_options**
+   - **data_options**: Not used here, but might be important:
+       Defines options for the dataset, that might be used
    - **experiment**
    - **parameters**: defines all hyperparameters
    - **metrics**: defines the kind of metric and whether to minimize or maximize it.